 Uber vs Black Cab Drivers of London

 The latest in the plight of the average worker: taxi drivers trying to force other taxi drivers out of their jobs.
-Those cheap Uber drivers, putting black cabs out of business...
-Or is it those nasty black cab drivers, trying to force Uber out of business?
-Let’s discuss.
+Cheap Uber drivers, putting black cabs out of business...
+Or is it black cab drivers, trying to force Uber out of business?

 Firstly, we should set the scene with some context for those who have not visited a built-up area for the past nine years.
 Uber is a transportation network company, the taxiing side of which is our topic for today.
 Drivers operate as independent contractors to Uber, providing their taxiing services via the Uber app which allows a customer to call a taxi remotely from their phone and decide whether they want to pay the fare displayed.
 For anyone who has never visited London, the black cab, otherwise known as the hackney carriage, is the traditional London taxi.
 Drivers of black cabs are represented by the United Cabbies Group (UCG).